claude-plugins · onboard

 05 — reference

-All skills use the /onboard:<name> slash syntax.
-Read-only helpers can auto-invoke; the three destructive entry points require explicit invocation; generate is an internal step hidden from the menu.
+The six user-facing skills use the /onboard:<name> slash syntax.
+Read-only helpers can auto-invoke; the three destructive entry points — start, update, and adopt — require explicit invocation; the four internal steps are hidden from the menu entirely.

 SkillInvocationWhat it does